Ezward/gps/index.md

 <p align="center">
   <img src="img/m8n_tripod_base_1000_samples.png" style="height: 75%; width: 75%;" alt="U-Blox NEO M8N position readings over time while staying in place; 1 sample per second for 1000 seconds" />
-  <p align="center">U-Blox NEO M8N position readings over time while staying in place; 1 sample per second for 1000 seconds</p>
+  <p align="center" style="margin: 0">U-Blox NEO M8N position readings over time while staying in place; 1 sample per second for 1000 seconds</p>
 </p>

 The points are within A 5 meter range in each direction.
 So that is better than the first figure, which was done with a non-active antenna and no base plane.